-Pros: Quartz is non-porous, so it resists staining much better than other materials and does not require regular sealing like natural stone materials.
+Pros: Quartz is non-porous, so it resists staining much better than other kitchen countertop materials and does not require regular sealing like natural stone materials.
 Quartz is extremely hard, so it stands up to cuts, scratches, chips, and cracks quite well.

 Cons: Because of its crystalline structure, granite can chip if subjected to extremely hard objects, particularly at the edges of the countertop.

-Crushed (Recycled Glass)
+Crushed (Recycled glass)

-Recycled glass is a relatively new and interesting countertop material that appeals to homeowners interested in an eco-friendly yet durable solution.
+Recycled glass is a relatively new and interesting kitchen countertop material that appeals to homeowners interested in an eco-friendly yet durable solution.
 Recycled glass countertops are made up of commercial and industrial recycled glass held together with a cement or resin binder.

 Cons: If you choose a cement-based recycled glass countertop, you must seal it regularly.

-Laminate countertops are made from multiple layers of resin-soaked paper, applied by rollers, and set in a drying oven for strength and thickness.
+Laminate kitchen countertops are made from multiple layers of resin-soaked paper, applied by rollers, and set in a drying oven for strength and thickness.
 The decorative pattern of the countertop is made from a high-grade print paper with a protective overlay.

-Pros: Laminate countertops can mimic the look of more expensive countertop materials but at a fraction of the price.
+Pros: Laminate kitchen countertops can mimic the look of more expensive countertop materials but at a fraction of the price.
 They are easy to install for do-it-yourselfers.

 Regardless of what countertop material you choose, proper maintenance is essential for keeping your countertops looking beautiful for years to come.
-You should read all manufacturer’s instructions regarding the cleaning and maintenance of your countertops and do not put anything on your countertops that might cause you to void the warranty.
+You should read all manufacturer’s instructions regarding the cleaning and maintenance of your kitchen countertops, and do not put anything on your countertops that might cause you to void the warranty.

-If you'd like see the options in person, feel free to come by our showroom.
-Kitchen & Bath Center has dedicated designers that can show you all of the different options and figure out what works best for you.DREAM IT.
+If you'd like see kitchen countertop options in person, feel free to come by a Kitchen & Bath Center showroom.
+We have dedicated designers that can show you all the options and figure out what works best for you.DREAM IT.
 DESIGN IT.
 LIVE IT. | Kitchen & Bath Center